East Germany–Israel relations: Confrontation

-Since the end of the 1950s the attitude of the GDR leadership toward the Middle East conflict and the Palestinian question had become more and more pro-Arab and anti-Israeli.
+Since the end of the 1950s, the attitude of the GDR leadership toward the Middle East conflict and the Palestinian question had become more and more pro-Arab and anti-Israeli.
 This shift became especially clear during Suez War, the Six-Day War, the Yom Kippur War and the Lebanon War.
 After the Six-Day War all countries of the Eastern Bloc with the exception of Romania broke off diplomatic relations with Israel.
 Their position strongly influenced the approach of the East German government toward Israel.
 The GDR condemned the "imperialist aggression of Israel" and accused "the United States and West Germany of being accomplices to the aggressor".
 Resolutions from SED meetings and communiqués signed by East German officials stressed the "GDR's firm solidarity with the Arab states in the anti-imperialist struggle, especially in repelling Israeli aggression and overcoming its consequences".
 In 1968, Simon Wiesenthal stated that East Germany's news service was far more anti-Israeli than that of other communist countries.
 On 14 July 1967, a cartoon appeared in the Berliner Zeitung, depicting a flying Moshe Dayan, with his hands stretched out toward Gaza and Jerusalem.
 Next to him stood Adolf Hitler in an advanced state of decomposition.
 He encouraged Dayan with the words: "Carry on, colleague Dayan!"

-Since the early 1970s, East Germany cooperated with Arab countries and the Palestine Liberation Organization at a military level.
+From the early 1970s, East Germany cooperated with Arab countries and the Palestine Liberation Organization at a military level.
 Military and security advisers were especially active in Libya, Syria and South Yemen.
 The PLO played an important role in all East German political strategies concerning the Middle East.
 The first official agreement between the SED and the PLO was signed during Yasser Arafat's visit to East Berlin in August 1973.
 The agreement included the opening of a PLO office in East Berlin - its first office in Eastern Europe.
 Furthermore, the supply of "non-civilian goods" to the PLO was arranged.

-The SED notion of Zionism was summed up in an internal document compiled by the State Secretariat for Church Affairs in 1972 as a "reactionary-nationalist ideology of the Jewish big bourgeosie".
+The SED's notion of Zionism was summed up in an internal document compiled by the State Secretariat for Church Affairs in 1972 as a "reactionary-nationalist ideology of the Jewish big bourgeosie".